How To Recognize Dental Concerns In Your Pet | Pet Care Tips

 I’m Doctor Sean McPeck, CEO, owner of Tier 1 Veterinary Medical Center.
 It’s kind of a wide variety of ways to go about doing this, but the biggest one is looking for abnormalities inside the mouth.
 Having that constant view of your dog’s mouth by brushing the teeth daily is going to be a great way to recognize when something is abnormal because you’re seeing what is normal.

 So what is abnormal?
-Abnormal is going to be fractured teeth, missing teeth, inflammation, whether that’s gingivitis or now, do we have a foreign object in the in the mouth?
+Abnormal is going to be fractured teeth, missing teeth, inflammation, whether that’s gingivitis or do we have a foreign object in the in the mouth?
 A growth?
 When we look at the face, do we have bilateral symmetry or is one side looking different than the other?
 And ways that will manifest that is what we call an abscess.

-If we get a tooth-root abscess due to a exposed pulp cavity that has gone unrecognized, that tooth needed to be pulled or need a root canal.
+If we get a tooth-root abscess due to an exposed pulp cavity that has gone unrecognized, that tooth needed to be pulled or need a root canal.
 Whether we’ve got some type of slab fracture on the tooth and now bacteria from the mouth is going down to the apex of the tooth, the root that’s in there and it creates an abscess.
 And so you’ll get swelling.

 Whether you’ll get swelling of the face and then if it burst through in the nasal cavity, you can get unilateral nasal discharge.
 We could get an abscess going up behind the eyeball and the eyeball protruding forward, which is called a A retrobulbar abscess.
 So those are kind of extreme examples.